 \section{Introduction}

 Spreadsheets are among the most widely used software tools for data analysis and management.
-Yet, effective use of spreadsheet functionalities often requires users to master formulas, macros, and structured syntax, creating a barrier for non-technical users.
-Natural Language Interfaces (NLIs) \cite{flood2009nlp} offer a path toward greater usability.
-Recent advances in large language models (LLMs), such as GPT-family models~\cite{brown2020language,touvron2023llama}, have revitalized interest in this goal by enabling powerful reasoning and code-generation capabilities for table-based tasks~\cite{herzig2020tapas,li2023sheetcopilot}.
+However, effective use of spreadsheet functionalities often requires users to master formulas, macros, and structured syntax, creating a barrier for non-technical users.
+Natural Language Interfaces (NLIs) ~\cite{flood2009nlp} provide an accessible approach toward greater usability and versatility.
+Recent advances in large language models (LLMs), such as GPT-family models~\cite{brown2020language,achiam2023gpt}, have shown great potential in this goal by enabling powerful reasoning and code-generation capabilities for table-based tasks~\cite{herzig2020tapas,li2023sheetcopilot}.

-However, designing robust NLIs for spreadsheets remains non-trivial.
-Spreadsheet manipulation often involves complex operations with latent constraints, ambiguous goals, and multiple interdependent steps.
-Prior work such as OmniTab~\cite{jiang2022omnitab}, and SpreadsheetCoder~\cite{pmlr-v139-chen21m} have focused on one-shot code generation or formula prediction, which limits their ability to handle tasks requiring multi-step reasoning.
-More recent systems like SheetCopilot~\cite{li2023sheetcopilot} and SheetAgent~\cite{chen2025sheetagent} begin to integrate LLMs with spreadsheet environments, enabling end-to-end automation.
-Yet, these systems rely on monolithic prompting pipelines and lack the modularity or robustness to adapt to multi-phase workflows or incorporate feedback during execution.
+However, it is challenging to design robust NLIs for spreadsheets.
+Spreadsheet manipulation often involves complex operations with latent constraints, ambiguous goals, and multiple interdependent steps~\cite{ma2024spreadsheetbench}.
+Existing work such as OmniTab~\cite{jiang2022omnitab}, and SpreadsheetCoder~\cite{pmlr-v139-chen21m} have focused on one-shot code generation or formula prediction, which limits their ability to handle tasks requiring multi-step reasoning.
+More recent systems like SheetCopilot~\cite{li2023sheetcopilot} and SheetAgent~\cite{chen2025sheetagent} integrate LLMs with spreadsheet environments directly, enabling end-to-end automation.
+However, these systems rely on monolithic prompting pipelines and lack the modularity to adapt to multi-phase workflows or incorporate feedback during execution.

-\textbf{SheetMind} addresses these limitations by introducing a \emph{multi-agent architecture} for LLM-powered spreadsheet reasoning and manipulation.
-Inspired by general-purpose agentic frameworks like MetaGPT~\cite{hong2024metagpt} and PC-Agent~\cite{liu2025pc}, SheetMind decomposes complex natural language instructions into executable subtasks through specialized agents.
-Our system includes (1) a \textit{Manager Agent} that interprets and decomposes user intent; (2) an \textit{Action Agent} that generates structured spreadsheet actions using a Backus-Naur Form (BNF) grammar \cite{mccracken2003backus}; and (3) a \textit{Reflection Agent} that validates and revises actions to ensure alignment with the original intent.

-We deploy SheetMind as a Google Workspace extension, enabling real-world spreadsheet manipulation through conversational interfaces.
-Our framework demonstrates improved performance in both accuracy and transparency compared to single-agent baselines.
-SheetMind advances the use of LLMs as effective collaborators in structured environments through a modular and extensible framework for intelligent spreadsheet assistance.